sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/corefilters/overlay.rst

 the result you would expect.
 Note that mask values are never scaled, so it will automatically be in full-range, directly copied from the RGB values.
 Traditionally, the mask is retrieved from channel "B" (Blue).
+The maximum mask value is bit depth dependent, 255 for 8 bit, 65535 for 16 bit, and 1.0 for 32-bit float formats.

 **Using RGB32, RGB64 or planar RGBA alpha channel**